The Jazz Soul of Jazmina!

 Her "rites of passage" into R&B dance underground took root at AceBeat's legendary Campsite Studios on North 6th Street.
 AceBeat's campsite and label launched the careers of such dance music stars as Jomana, Charvoni, Joey Washington, The Voices of 6th Avenue and Brothers Of Peace (BOP).
 It was Bill Watkins who caught a whiff of Jazmina's feathery vocal texture while she was rehearsing with her university's choir and later set up an audition with his cousin, producer/musician Tyrone Payton and his empirical con-flux, Intense.
 Also sitting in at the audition was the cashmere-throat "Intense" imminent lead vocalist Khison, and AceBeat Records President/Founder, Ace Munchin.
 After the audition, although Ace was wary of her style; with Tyrone's insistence, Jazmina joined Intense completing the musical triad.

-She was given a rough draft of "Can't Treat Me This Way" to demo that would later be her first recorded lead song as a member of Intense.
+would later be her first recorded lead song as a member of Intense.
 This tune was actually a part of an EP entitled the Garage Movement released on AceBeat Records in 1989.
 However, the initial breakout cut championed by DJ Tony Humphries at Club Zanzibar was a lead song by Khison called "Let The Rain Come Down".
 It was their first smash hit song off the EP that grasped dance floors from the US to the UK to Tokyo, reaching worldwide underground cult status when Movin' Records re-released a remixed version by Tony Humphries whose foresight included an ample solo breakdown by Jazmina.
 That cameo performance was monumental making her the capstone of the trio.

 As Intense ascended the ladder of underground musical prominence, irreconcilable differences sent Khison to debut an uncertain solo career reducing the trio to a duo, Jazmina and Tyrone were left to wing on their own.
 Though they had a Chester draw full of quality material, the releases weren't forthcoming.
 Taking advantage of this release dry spell, Jazmina took a stab at producing, thus birthing the 1991 AceBeat house jam, "Lock It Up" by the CRJ Project (Charvoni, Ruby and Jazmina).
 She continued to "keep up her skills" doing cameo appearances on songs for other AceBeat campsite producers on cuts such as "Call Him Up" by the Voices of 6th Ave and the unreleased, explosive Tony Humphries tribute, "What's On His Mind".
 Both tunes featured 18 of the Jersey's reigning underground dance music celebrities.